 Christmas 1886 in Melbourne saw many businesses closing their doors from Friday to Wednesday to take full advantage of the Christmas holiday.
 Even some hotels closed on Boxing Day!
 Residents used this extended holiday period to get out of the city and enjoy the countryside.

 The following extract comes from an article called “Christmas Cheer”.
-Along with instructions on how to boil a turkey, there were recipes for accompaniments such as celery sauce, oyster sauce and German salad.
+Along with instructions on how to boil a turkey, there were recipes for accompaniments such as celery sauce, oyster sauce, and German salad.

 Christmas cards seemed to become more popular during the 1880s, and this article from 25 October 1889 describes some of the trends in cards.
 It appeared at the time of year cards were written to send to the “mother country”.

-Just when I thought I was not going see anything of yuletide logs, the following articles from the late 1880s continue the now old arguments of why have a hot lunch during the Australian summer and why are people still persisting with the English traditions?
+Just when I thought I was not going to see anything of yuletide logs, the following articles from the late 1880s continue the now old arguments of why have a hot lunch during the Australian summer and why are people still persisting with the English traditions?